Dasharo/presentations/pcengines-post-eol-survey-summary-and-next-steps.md

 .center.image-70[![](img/pce_sub.svg)]

 * Over 50% of respondents are interested in paid model.
-  - Yearly subscription is most popular among other requests.
+  - Many respondents requested yearly subscription instead of monthly.
   - Subscription-interested respondents represent 66% of all devices reported in survey.